ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

     (builtins.attrNames (builtins.readDir ./.)))
 ```

-Then you can write all overlays configurations in the `overlays` folder, an example configuration `overlays/fcitx5/default.nix` is as follows:
+Then you can write all overlays configuration in the `overlays` folder, an example configuration `overlays/fcitx5/default.nix` is as follows:

 ```nix
 # to add my custom input method, I override the default rime-data here